Zoom Communications

-Zoom Communications, Inc. (formerly Zoom Video Communications, Inc., commonly shortened to Zoom, and stylized as zoom) is an American communications technology company primarily known for the videoconferencing application Zoom.
-The company is headquartered in San Jose, California, United States.
+Zoom Communications, Inc. (formerly Zoom Video Communications, Inc., commonly shortened to Zoom, and stylized as zoom) is an American communications technology company headquartered in San Jose, California, United States.
+It is primarily known for the videoconferencing platform Zoom.

 The company was founded in 2011 by Eric Yuan, a former Cisco engineer and executive.
-It launched its software in 2013.
+He launched its software in 2013.
 Its software products have faced public and media scrutiny related to security and privacy issues, though the company has taken measures to address these issues.